rohitsangwan01/uni_control_hub/README.md

 [![](http://markdown-videos-api.jorgenkh.no/youtube/KYsqdJkG2N0)](https://youtu.be/KYsqdJkG2N0)

 ## Troubleshooting
+- On MacOS, App will ask for `Accessibility` and `Bluetooth` permission on MacOS, ( After updating, app might again ask for Accessibility permission, even if its already given, try to remove the app from Accessibility and run again )
 - To use UHID mode for Android, make sure `ADB` is installed ( not required for AOA mode )
 - For Desktop and IOS connection, make sure Bluetooth is on
 - After connecting Android device, click refresh button